Gator96100/ProxSpace/README.md

 ## Installation
  1. There are two methods of installing the ProxSpace environment.
 	* Downloading [the latest master](https://github.com/Gator96100/ProxSpace/archive/master.zip).
 This will upgrade the msys2 core packages and then will download and install every package required for compiling the Proxmark client and firmware.
 	* Downloading [the latest release](https://github.com/Gator96100/ProxSpace/releases).
-This ProxSpace environment is already setup and will only update outdated packages.
+This ProxSpace environment has the required packages cached and will only install and update outdated packages.
  2. Extract 'ProxSpace' to a location on drive without spaces.
 For example `C:\Proxspace` or `D:\projects\public\proxmark\proxspace` are ok whereas `C:\My Documents\My Projects\proxspace` is not.
  3. Run `runme.bat` or `runme64.bat` depending on your Windows architecture.
  4. Get the Proxmark III repository you wish to compile.
 This can be done with git.
 For example `git clone https://github.com/Proxmark/proxmark3.git`.